WesleySkeen/Grafana-Data-Sources/README.md

 # Grafana-Data-Sources

+***The current set up in this repo is very minimal.
+I am just touching the surface of what is possible.
+I wanted to demonstrate how to run the services locally***

 ### Build and run the api with docker on local port 4000
 ```shell
 > docker build --pull --no-cache -t weather_forecast_api -f ops/docker/Dockerfile .